 United States International Trade Commission.

-Scheduling of a full five-year review concerning the antidumping duty order on crawfish tail meat from China.
+Scheduling of an expedited five-year review concerning the antidumping duty order on crawfish tail meat from China.

-The Commission hereby gives notice of the scheduling of a full review pursuant to section 751(c)(5) of the Tariff Act of 1930 (19 U.S.C.
-1675(c)(5)) (the Act) to determine whether revocation of the antidumping duty order on crawfish tail meat from China would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
-For further information concerning the conduct of this review and rules of general application, consult the Commission's rules of practice and procedure, part 201, subparts A through E (19 CFR part 201), and part 207, subparts A, D, E, and F (19 CFR part 207).
+The Commission hereby gives notice of the scheduling of an expedited review pursuant to section 751(c)(3) of the Tariff Act of 1930 (19 U.S.C.
+1675(c)(3)) (the Act) to determine whether revocation of the antidumping duty order on crawfish tail meat from China would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+For further information concerning the conduct of this review and rules of general application, consult the Commission's Rules of Practice and Procedure, part 201, subparts A through E (19 CFR part 201), and part 207, subparts A, D, E, and F (19 CFR part 207).

 FOR FURTHER INFORMATION CONTACT:

-Staff report—The prehearing staff report in the review will be placed in the nonpublic record on May 14, 2003, and a public version will be issued thereafter, pursuant to section 207.64 of the Commission's rules.
+Staff report.—A staff report containing information concerning the subject matter of the review will be placed in the nonpublic record on October 30, 2008, and made available to persons on the Administrative Protective Order service list for this review.
+A public version will be issued thereafter, pursuant to section 207.62(d)(4) of the Commission's rules.